recreationalviking/shells/README.md

 # shells
 various web shells I've made for pentest work

+recviking_shell.jsp
+Decent jsp shell.
+Maintains pseudo history, pseudo path state, and pseudo tab/path completions.
+This is *NOT* a TTY shell.
+Functions cross platform Windows and Linux hosts.
+Windows host not tested, but should work.

 recviking_shell.cgi.py
 Decent python cgi shell.
 Maintains pseudo history, pseudo path state, and pseudo tab/path completions.
 This is *NOT* a TTY shell.
 Functions cross platform Windows and Linux hosts.
 Windows host not tested, but should work.